Looking for free investment apps?

 You will enjoy free margin trading, research agency ratings, technical indicators (relative strength indexes, moving averages), and short selling and financial calendars.

 For margin trading approval, you’ll need a $2000 minimum account balance.

 Before risking real money, you can use Webull’s virtual trading simulator to create a virtual portfolio.
 Use the $1 million fake money to test out strategies before going all in.

 You receive alerts when a rate of change hits a defined level, or a price level is hit.
-Get two free stocks with a value between $12-$1400 when you refer a friend!
+Get A Free Stock up to $1600 when You Deposit $100!